Copywriting Series: What Should Really Be On Your Home Page?

 How to do it:

-• Address your client in website copy as “you,” not “our clients”
+Address your client in website copy as “you,” not “our clients”

-• Briefly mention your process or services, so they can see the journey they will be taking.
+Briefly mention your process or services, so they can see the journey they will be taking.
 (Great for a Services section on the homepage.)

 3. Potential clients should quickly understand what you’re really offering.
 (Hint: It’s not design.)

 This is the WHAT of your Home Page copy.
 Gone are the days when you could get away with saying “we design beautiful spaces.”
-It’s not very unique, and it’s missing an emotional connection that will help potential clients see that you understand them.
+It’s not very original, and it’s missing an emotional connection that will help potential clients see that you understand them.
 So… what are you really doing for your clients?

 Do you bring them a calm and soothing escape from the busy world?
 A place to connect better with their children and spouse?
 A haven where their creative genius feels inspired?